 Handling and Storing Gas Cylinders Safely

-Following on from our post about safely transporting gas cylinders, this blog post will focus on the safety of handling and storing gas canisters.
-These guidelines apply to both full and empty canisters.
+Following on from our post about safely transporting gas cylinders, this blog post will focus on the safety of handling and storing gas cylinders.
+These guidelines apply to both full and empty cylinders.

 When handling cylinders, there are a few important guidelines to consider:

-- First of all, ensure that you are wearing the correct PPE to handle gas canisters such as gloves, covered shoes etc.
+- First of all, ensure that you are wearing the correct PPE to handle gas cylinders such as gloves, covered shoes etc.

 It is very important that cylinders are carried correctly and not rolled, dragged or dropped.
 For more information please download our Handling Guidelines.